backupify/ruby-driver/README.md

 ### Testing our patch

+Put a worker in maintenance mode.

-Change an instance's Gemfile so that this version of the datastax driver gets used:
+Make a branch of backupify and change the Gemfile so that this version of the datastax driver gets used:

 ```